Updated November 18, 2022

 Just like you would inspect an outdoor unit, evaluate your indoor unit as well.
 Remove and inspect the filter to make sure it isn’t clogged or improperly installed.
 Next, inspect the internal components.
 Look for dust or physical blockages that could be interfering with airflow.
 Ideally, you should have several feet of clearance on each side of your unit.

-Call the Professionals at Texas Ace HVAC!
+Call the Heating and Air Conditioning Professionals at Texas Ace HVAC!